Wondering what is flooding the internet these days? You guessed right. A ton of cleansing myths.

 - Heavy metals

-Abdominal cramping, severe diarrhea and headaches are common side-effects.
+Abdominal cramping and severe diarrhea are common side-effects on a cleanse.

-Uncomfortable side-effects can happen with aggressive cleansing programs that use harsh laxative ingredients.
+Uncomfortable side-effects like abdominal cramping and diarrhea can happen with aggressive cleansing programs that use harsh laxative ingredients.

-1. A fibre supplement made up of 50% soluble and 50% insoluble fibre.
+1. A fibre supplement made up of 50% soluble and 50% insoluble fibre may help absorb toxins which can be eliminated via stool.

 You must eliminate sugar, gluten, dairy, eggs, coffee, and alcohol on a cleanse.

-You do not have to remove all of these foods and live off goji berries, kale, and quinoa.
+When you’re on a cleanse, you do not have to remove all of the foods you love and live off goji berries, kale, and quinoa.

 Herbs like Artichoke Leaf, Turmeric, and Milk Thistle help protect the cells of the liver (hepatoprotective) and stimulate bile flow, without the need to make drastic changes to the diet.

-(FULL DISCLOSURE: healthy food choices will make any cleanse more effective)
+(FULL DISCLOSURE: healthy food choices will make your cleanse more effective)

 You do not really lose weight.
 You just lose water, so the weight always comes back.